 1. The first step is to prepare the produce.
 Finely chop the rosemary and sun-dried tomatoes.
 Chop the basil, and mince the garlic.
 Set these aside for now.

-2. Next, add the extra-virgin olive oil, red wine vinegar, kosher salt, black pepper, and red pepper flakes (if using) to a large bowl.
+2. Next, add the extra-virgin olive oil, red wine vinegar, salt, black pepper, and red pepper flakes (if using) to a large bowl.
 Whisk these together until well combined.

 3. Now, add in the ingredients you prepared earlier - the herbs, garlic, and sun-dried tomatoes.
 Stir together to combine.